DONNA HALL

 Materials: Handmade paper; abaca, earth pigment, silk fabric.

 The three works above comprise a series of pulp paintings that marry technique to subject matter.
-Low ratios of formation aid to paper pulp create hazy boundaries between colors and on the white base sheet, and a dreamlike mythological effect.
+Controlled ratios of formation aid to paper pulp create hazy boundaries between colors and the white base sheet, and a dreamlike mythological effect.
 Embedded handmade paper elements add structure to the “myths.”

 What is pulp painting?